Add up the costs and discover a range of funding options for Seattle School graduate programs

 The Self Space Scholarship

-The Self Space Scholarship Fund is a $4,000 scholarship awarded to graduate students who identify as Black, Indigenous, and People of Color (BIPOC) to fund the 40-hour requirement for personal therapy.
+The Self Space Scholarship Fund is a $4,000 scholarship awarded to graduate students who identify as Black, Indigenous, and People of Color (BIPOC) or students of color to fund the 40-hour requirement for personal therapy.
 This scholarship honors the importance of therapists having experiences of their own in therapy before entering the field, believing personal therapy is essential to this work as healers.
 Also, this scholarship specifically seeks to support the emergence of minority students into the field of psychology, and help removes this financial barrier to therapeutic care.

 “At Self Space we believe that mental health should be considered a regular part of everyone’s wellness routine: like going to the gym, eating well or seeing your friends.
 Research continues to show that when we pause to be present, to be mindful, and to connect to ourselves and others we feel more calm, capable, and free to love and be loved – better able to accept ourselves and say yes to the lives we want to live.
 Self Space has a mission to make the experience of finding and working with a therapist as streamlined, supportive, and seamless as possible so clients – and therapists – can relax and focus on the work itself.
 We are a place both therapists and their clients can pause, connect, and thrive.”